Gaelic Steak Flambe – This recipe could bring the house down!

 2. Melt 2 tablespoons butter over medium-high heat in an ovenproof skillet.
 Saute shallots for a minute or two, then add the mushrooms.
 Continue cooking until the mushrooms are slightly brown and the shallots are soft.
 Remove and set aside.

 3. Turn the heat up in the pan.
-Saute the steaks quickly on both sides (this should take between 2-5 minutes each side).
+Saute the steaks quickly on both sides (this should take between 2-5 minutes on each side).
 The steaks should be nicely seared.

 4. Put them in the oven for 5-10 minutes to finish. *Mine took about 7 minutes.
 The fillets were a little over 1 inch thick.
 The temperature was 145 degrees at the center for medium.
-Remove the steaks from the oven and put on a plate.
+Remove the steaks from the oven and put them on a plate.

 5. Melt the other tablespoon of butter in another pan over low heat.
 (I chose a copper oval fry pan because of how quickly and evenly it heats.).
 Add the steaks.
 Sprinkle with a pinch of salt.